open-company/open-company-web/README.md

 ## Tests

 Install [PhantomJS](https://http://phantomjs.org/) downloading the latest binary [here](https://github.com/eugene1g/phantomjs/releases), the one from their site is currently broken.

-Then move the binary somewhere reachable by your `PATH` so you can run:
+Then move the `phantomjs` binary somewhere reachable by your `PATH` so you can run:

 ```console
 phantomjs -v